dubinsky/dubinsky/_posts/2011-11-07-publishing-papers-on-web.md

 For HTML builds, font family and size need to be inserted into the CSS stylesheet (for PDF, setting appropriate parameters is enough).
 In Maven, I use filtering when copying the stylesheets.
-In Oxygen, I do not know how to do this without duplicating the information.</div>
+In Oxygen, I do not know how to do this without duplicating the information.

 ### Tables (generated content) ###

 Included document has to be valid DocBook section or article, otherwise it isn't recognized as DocBook at all and is ignored.
 Strictly speaking, it is when DocBook namespace is used, but Oxygen, of course, complains about the included file.
 To shut everybody up, I have to wrap the table into:
 ```xml
 <section>
     <title>dummy title</title>